12 Top-Rated Attractions & Things to Do in Warwick, England

-Situated on the River Avon, Warwick-the principal town of Warwickshire-has been dominated for more than 900 years by spectacular Warwick Castle.
+Situated on the River Avon, Warwick - the principal town of the English county of Warwickshire - has been dominated for more than 900 years by spectacular Warwick Castle.
 While the origins of the town date back to a fortress built by the daughter of Alfred the Great in AD 915, it rose to prominence later when the powerful Earls of Warwick not only controlled the land surrounding their impenetrable fortress, but also dabbled in English politics, most decisively as "kingmakers."

 In the late Middle Ages, this important trading town, protected by the fort, became increasingly affluent.
-After a fire in 1694 destroyed most of its medieval buildings, the town carefully reconstructed many of the most important of these old buildings.
+After a devastating fire destroyed most of its medieval buildings in 1694, the town carefully reconstructed many of the most important of these old buildings.

-Today, you can find many fun things to do and attractions to enjoy in this picturesque old town, from strolling among the market stalls in Old Square and Jury Street and hunting through the town's many antiques shops to shopping for local produce at the weekend Warwick market.
+Today, you can find many fun places to visit and attractions to enjoy in this picturesque old town.
+These include enjoying a pleasant stroll among the market stalls in Old Square and Jury Street, and hunting through the town's many antiques shops to shopping for local produce at the weekend Warwick market.

 The market town's most popular tourist attraction, Warwick Castle is a massive battlement-crowned fortress that can trace its roots all the way back to the time of William the Conquerer.
 It is reached via the former stable yard and adjoining moat, where visitors are faced with an extensive area of parkland that boasts a number of gardens, among them a peacock reserve and rose garden.

-Warwick Castle is considered one of the UK's top tourist attractions.
-Other notable features within the castle include unique interactive experiences, the 14th-century Castle Dungeon, a full-scale working siege machine (trebuchet), the country's second largest collection of old weapons and armor (as welded and worn by knights of old), and a wax model museum designed by London's Madame Tussauds.
+Fast forward to the 21st century, and today Warwick Castle is considered one of the UK's top tourist attractions.
+Other notable features within the castle include unique interactive experiences, the 14th-century Castle Dungeon, and a full-scale working siege machine (trebuchet).
+It's also home to the country's second largest collection of old weapons and armor (as welded and worn by knights of old), and a wax model museum designed by London's Madame Tussauds.

 A new addition just for kids is the fun Horrible Histories maze.
-Based on the bestselling history books, youngsters must find their way through the maze while facing such challenges as boarding a Viking vessel and surviving the trenches of WWI.
-Interesting accommodation packages are also available that include a stay in a glamping-style tent.
+Based on the bestselling history books and TV shows, youngsters must find their way through the maze while facing such challenges as boarding a Viking vessel and surviving the trenches of WWI.
+Interesting accommodation packages are also available that include a stay in a glamping-style tent, or in an attractive knight-themed cabin.

 Official site: www.warwick-castle.com/